xy-241/CS-Notes/content/Discrete Math/Terminologies/Fallacy.md

 ## Common Errors
 ### Converse Error
-- Given a -> b & b, we conclude a
+- Given a -> b is true & b is true, we conclude a is true
 - Going against [[Rule of Inference (推理规则)#Modus Tollens]]
 ### Inverse Error
-- Given a-> b & ~a, we conclude ~b
+- Given a-> b is true & ~a is true, we conclude ~b is true
 - Going against [[Conditional Statement#Vacuously True]]